grebenyyk/PDF-NN/README.md

 python quick-predict.py /path/to/your/gr-files --output /path/to/results.csv
 ```

-The script recursively searches the input directory for `.gr` files, so subdirectories are included automatically.
-Input files must cover the 2–12 Å range; files that don't will be skipped with a warning.
-The default model is csd-9.h5 which is trained on CSD data in the `3C-train-model-CSD.ipynb` notebook.
+The script handles preprocessing (header detection, interpolation to the model grid, normalization) and prediction.
+It recursively searches the input directory for `.gr` files, so all subdirectories are included.
+Input files must cover the 2–12 Å r-range; files that don't will be skipped with a warning.
+The default model is csd-9.h5 which is trained in the `3C-train-model-CSD.ipynb` notebook on the calculated PDF data from the CSD crystal structures.

 ## Overview